 Early History of the Apelton family

-Another 147 words (10 lines of text) are included under the topic Early Apelton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Apelton research.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Apelton History in all our PDF Extended History products and printed products wherever possible.

 Apelton Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Apelton include Appleton, Apelton, Apleton, Appletown, Apylton and others.

 Early Notables of the Apelton family (pre 1700)